szczyglis-dev/py-gpt/README.md

 - `OpenGL hardware acceleration`: enables hardware acceleration in `WebEngine / Chromium` renderer.
 Default: False.

 - `Application environment (os.environ)`: Additional environment vars to set on application start.

+**API Keys**

+- `OpenAI API KEY`: Required for the OpenAI API.
+If you wish to use custom endpoints or local APIs, then you may enter any value here.

+- `OpenAI ORGANIZATION KEY`: The organization's API key, which is optional for use within the application.

+- `API Endpoint`: OpenAI API endpoint URL, default: https://api.openai.com/v1.

+- `Proxy address`: Proxy address to be used for connection; supports HTTP/SOCKS.

+- `Google API KEY`: Required for the Google API and Gemini models.

+- `Anthropic API KEY`: Required for the Anthropic API and Claude models.

+- `HuggingFace API KEY`: Required for the HuggingFace API.

+- `OpenAI API version`: Azure OpenAI API version, e.g. 2023-07-01-preview

+- `Azure OpenAI API endpoint`: Azure OpenAI API endpoint, https://<your-resource-name>.openai.azure.com/

 **Layout**